If you input a USA or Canadian phone number to Carrier247(Carrier Type), it will return the type of phone it is:

 The SMS and MMS Gateway Addresses can be used to send text messages and picture messages to wireless phones.
 The Gateway Addresses are email addresses of the carrier.
 To send a text to the recipient, you send an email message to the carrier using the Gateway Email Address, and the carrier sends your message to the recipient as an SMS or MMS message.

-NOTE: [email protected] and Carrier247(USA) are identical in function and price.
+NOTE: Text@ and Carrier247(USA) are identical in function and price.

 The Gateway Addresses are not available for Carrier247(International) since most international carriers don't provide them.

 If the phone is wireless, it will also return the last date when the phone was ported from the last carrier to the current carrier.
 This information is currently automatically returned for Manual lookups only.
 For API lookups, it requires a specific option in the API call.
-It is not currently returned for File Uploads.
+It is an optional field for File Uploads.

 Once you sign up, you have three options to access the services: